vpreston/adaptive-sensing-papers/README.md

 N. K. Yilmaz, C. Evangelinos, P. F. Lermusiau, and N. M. Patrikalakis, "Path planning of autonomous underwater vehicles for adaptive sampling using mixed integer linear programming," IEEE Journal of Oceanic Engineering, vol. 33, no. 4, pp. 552-537, 2008.

 > The authors argue for a particular objective and restriction formulation of a MILP in order to perform adaptive sampling in a 2D vector field with multiple interesting quantities.

+W. Luo, Changjoo Nam, and K. Sycara, “Online Decision Making for Stream-based Robotic Sampling via Submodular Optimization,” in Proc. of IEEE Int.
+Conf. on Multisensor Fusion and Integration for Intelligent Systems (MFI), Daegu, Korea, Nov 2017.

+> Collect the k best samples from n sequentially occuring measurements using information theoretic utility functions.
+Present an online submodular algorithm for stream-based sensor selection such the predictions over untested measurements is most accurate.

+A. Singh, F. Ramos, and W. J. K. Hugh F. Durrant-Whyte, “Modeling and decision making in spatio-temporal processes for environmental surveillance.,” in ICRA, pp. 5490–5497, IEEE, 2010

+> GPs are commonly used to model spatial dynamics; however, it is challenging to define good covariance functions.
+Develops approach for construction covariance functions for spatio-temporal GP modeling.
+Uses GP models to perform efficient path planning while maximizing information gain.
+Empirical analysis of performance on a sensing network is discussed.

+N. Srinivas, A. Krause, S. Kakade, and M. Seeger, “Information-theoretic regret bounds for gaussian process optimization in the bandit setting,” IEEE Transactions on Information Theory, vol. 58, pp. 3250–3265, May 2012.

+> Present a multiarmed bandit solution to the problem of optimizing and unknown, noisy function with a payoff function sampled from a GP or with low norm in RKHS.
+Derives regret bounds for this setting and makes connections between experimental design and GP optimization.
+Uses GP-Upper confidence bound metrics.

+Meliou, A., Krause, A., Guestrin, C., & Hellerstein, J. M. (2007, July).
+Nonmyopic informative path planning in spatio-temporal models.
+In AAAI (Vol. 10, No. 4, pp. 16-7).

+> For continuously monitoring sensing applications, presents an algorithm for planning robot/sensor “tours” of the environment with strong theoretical guarantees.